 Typically, direct ads aren’t separate packages played on your show.
 Instead, you’ll likely read the ad yourself, so it appears you’re personally endorsing the product.
 Because your audience considers you an expert in your field, they’ll typically take your endorsements seriously, which is why this advertising model is so valued by advertisers.
 Becoming an authority, should make it easy.

 You don’t have to approach advertisers on your own.
 A podcast network is a collection of different podcasts.
 Everyone in the network is managed as one unit for advertising purposes, which gives advertisers access to a large audience.

 You’ll find no shortage of podcast networks.
 They’re typically grouped by genre, geography, topic, or some other common theme.
-Requirements for joining vary, so you might want to start your search with networks geared towards beginners.
+Requirements for joining vary, so you might want to get started with your search with networks geared towards beginners.